-- women to migrate through irregular routes and become undocumented which is making them vulnerable for exploitation and rights violation and introduce measures that ensures protections of human and labour rights for women migrant workers.
-For e.g. Revising BLMAs/understandings with destination countries through a gender-responsive lens is a critical step toward protecting and securing women migrant workers rather than restricting their mobility. - Ensure the job opportunities are accessible to all women, including marginalized, disabled and vulnerable Nepali women in rural and urban areas and engage in efforts to identify and recognize women informal sector workers in Nepal, as well as to ensure that their labour rights are protected. - Enhance institutional capacities, promote fundamental principles and rights at work, ratify and apply fundamental conventions, focus on international labour standards implementation, ensure access to social security and improve social dialogue surrounding women Nepali workers. - In accordance with national and international labour standards on women's human rights and labour rights (Please see Table No. 1), take the necessary steps to strengthen regular pathways to a more diverse array of destination countries and in a wider range of employment sectors, investing in skills, education, vocational, and life skill training for women migrant workers to facilitate equal rights to migration opportunities, services, and benefits. - Eliminate all forms of violence and harassment in public and private spheres and promote safe and secure working environment for all workers.
+- Ensure the job opportunities29 are accessible to all women, including marginalized, disabled and vulnerable Nepali women in rural and urban areas and engage in efforts to identify and recognize women informal sector30 workers in Nepal, as well as to ensure that their labour rights are protected. - Enhance institutional capacities, promote fundamental principles and rights at work, ratify and apply fundamental conventions31, focus on international labour standards implementation, ensure access to social security and improve social dialogue surrounding women Nepali workers32. - In accordance with national and international labour standards on women's human rights and labour rights (Please see Table No. 1), take the necessary steps to strengthen regular pathways to a more diverse array of destination countries and in a wider range of employment sectors, investing in skills, education, vocational, and life skill training for women migrant workers to facilitate equal rights to migration opportunities, services, and benefits33. - Eliminate all forms of violence and harassment in public and private spheres and promote safe and secure working environment for all workers34. - Ratification35 of the relevant International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (1990); ILO Convention C189 on Domestic Workers (2011); ILO Convention C190 on Violence and Harassment (190); ILO C097 Migration for Employment Convention (Revised) (1949) (No. 97); ILO C143 Migrant Workers (Supplementary Provisions) Convention (1975) (No. 143); ILO C181 Private Employment Agencies Convention (1997) (No. 181); and the Protocol of 2014 to the Forced Labour Convention (1930) including implementation and alignment of conventions with national laws and policies even if not ratified.